Jean1000levrai/Wordle/README.md

 # Wordle
 ---

 A simple Wordle-style word guessing game built with React.
-Through this project I will about react, deepen my knowledge and data implementation in browser
+Through this project I will about react, deepen my knowledge of javascript and data implementation in browser

 > 🚧 **This project is under active development**.
 Features and behavior may change.